 Faga'alu Bay, on the island of Tutuila, American Samoa (14.290 S, 170.677 W), is situated on the western side of Pago Pago Bay (Figure 1).
 The bay is surrounded by high topography that blocks wet-season northerly winds from October-April, but is exposed to dry-season southeasterly trade winds and accompanying short-period wind waves during May-September (Craig 2009).
 Faga'alu Bay is characterized by a semi-diurnal, microtidal regime where parts of the shallow reef crest and reef flat are exposed at extreme low tides.
 Faga'alu Bay is only open to south-southeast swell directions, and swells approaching from a southerly angle must refract to the west, reducing their energy.
 Offshore significant wave heights (Hs) from southerly and southeasterly directions are generally less than 2.5 m and rarely exceed 3.0 m.
 Peak wave periods (Tp) are generally about 9 s or less, rarely exceed 13 s, but occasionally reach 25 s during austral winter storms (Thompson and Demirbilek 2002).
 Vetter (unpublished data) recorded peak significant wave heights on the fore reef in Faga'alu up to 1.7 m, but wave heights greater than 1.0 m were rare.
 Destructive tropical cyclones typically occur in the South Pacific from November-April (Militello et al. 2003), impacting American Samoa every 1-13 years since 1981 (Craig 2009).
 Available data on water circulation around Tutuila was limited to government and consultant reports, and no data on circulation over the reef flat has been collected (CH2M HILL 1984; Wiles et al. 2010; Jacob et al. 2012).

-Faga’alu Bay is V-shaped, coral reef-fringed embayment at the mouth of a small (2.48 km2), steep-sided watershed.
-The bathymetrically complex reef is characterized by a shallow reef flat extending from just offshore to the reef crest, where it then descends at an approximately 1:1 slope to the insular shelf at approximately 20 m depth.
+Faga’alu Bay is a V-shaped, coral reef-fringed embayment adjacent a small (2.48 km2), steep-sided watershed.
+The bathymetrically complex reef is characterized by a shallow reef flat extending from just offshore to the reef crest, where it descends at an approximately 1:1 slope to the insular shelf at approximately 20 m depth.
 Near the reef crest, the reef flat is primarily cemented reef pavement, but within a few 10s of m, transitions into thickets of primarily Acropora spp.; closer to the shore in the southern back-reef there are areas of deeper (1-5 m) sediment-floored pools with coral bommies.
 An anthropogenically-altered, vertical-walled, 5-15 m deep paleostream channel extends from the mouth of Faga'alu Stream eastward to Pago Pago Bay; this channel divides the reef into a larger, more exposed southern and a smaller, more sheltered northern section.
 NOAA's National Centers for Coastal Ocean Science (2005) surveys describe coral coverage varies from less than 10% on the degraded northern reef, to more than 50% on the more intact southern reef.

 Lagrangian Measurements